Calling All Connecticut Teachers!

 Are you a high school teacher?
 Are you interested in learning more about Financial Reality Fairs in Connecticut?
 Great, we could be coming to a town near you!
 Below you'll find additional information, photos, and contact people for your area.
 If you're in the surrounding area of a fair location, we'd love to have your students go through the program!

-Connecticut Financial Reality Fairs are organized by the Financial Reality Fair Foundation and Connecticut's Credit Unions.
+Connecticut Financial Reality Fairs are organized by the Connecticut's Credit Unions and their 501(c)(3) Charitable Foundation.

 A Financial Reality Fair is a 2.5 hour hands-on experience in which students, after identifying their career choice and starting salaries, are provided a budget sheet requiring them to live within their monthly salary while paying for basics such as housing, utilities, transportation, clothing, and food.
 Of course, there are many temptations for additional spending, and students must learn to balance their wants and needs to live on their own.